michaelcontento/sayndo/Readme.md

 ## Installation:

-    $ git clone git@github.com:zyndiecate/sayndo.git
-    $ cd sayndo/
     $ npm install

   For session support the redis server is required.
 The redis client for node gets installed on "npm install", but you have to install the redis server by yourself on your mashine.
+Linux user do: